nkarumanchi27/basics/README.md

  here, we can see a list of container obhects each of which contains a name, image and a list of ports.

- ## summary:
+ ## Summary:
- .
-YAML Maps are a groupd of Name/key - value pairs.
- . lists are individual items.
- . maps of maps
- . maps of lists
- . lists of lists
- . lists of maps
+ YAML Maps are a groupd of Name/key - value pairs. lists are individual items. maps of maps maps of lists lists of lists lists of maps

 **Note: Github markup reference link** https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet